Susan Cobb Milton Atkinson

-Susan Cobb Milton Atkinson (1860 — 1942), was influential in promoting education to women in Georgia in the late 19th and early 20th centuries.
+Susan Cobb Milton Atkinson (1860 — 1942) was an American educator who was influential in promoting education to women in Georgia in the late 19th and early 20th centuries.
 As the wife of William Yates Atkinson, the Governor of Georgia from 1894 to 1898, she used her position as the state First Lady to advocate for state funding for women to attend college.
 After her time at Georgia College, she went into the insurance business.
 In her later life, Atkinson served as the postmistress in Newnan—a title bestowed upon her by President Theodore Roosevelt himself.

 Early life and education

 Susan was born in Greenwood, Florida.
 She was the granddaughter of Florida governor John Milton, so Susan was exposed at a young age to the life of politics.

 She attended the Lucy Cobb Institute for college, where she also met her husband.

-Georgia College & State University
+Georgia College and State University

 Susan Atkinson was encouraged by one of her friends, Julia Flisch, to help open another college for women in Georgia.
 In 1889, Atkinson created a petition for the state of Georgia to open a college, so her husband presented a bill to the House of Representatives that finally passed.
 After Milledgeville was selected as the site for the college, it was founded in 1890 as Georgia Normal and Industrial College.
 The school's name was later changed to Georgia State College for Women and then finally to Georgia College & State University.
 When the college was founded, William was named Chairman of the Board of Trustees, and Susan became the President of the Board of Visitors.